eddienakamoto/validator-base/README.md

 The Bittensor package was intentionally excluded since each subnet validator includes it in their `requirements.txt` file.
 Preinstalling Bittensor can lead to dependency conflicts.

 ## Environment Variables
-For building and pushing to work correctly, the environment variables `DOCKER_USERNAME` and `DOCKER_VALIDATOR_BASE` should be set.
+For building and pushing to work correctly, the environment variables `DOCKER_USERNAME` and `DOCKER_VALIDATOR_BASE` should be set on the host machine i.e. the machine that is building the images.

 | Name                   | Description                            | Required |
 |------------------------|----------------------------------------|----------|